The Stylic Monoid: Appendix: a theorem of Lascoux and Sch utzenberger

 \section{Appendix: a theorem of Lascoux and Sch\"utzenberger}

-In \cite{LS1} (Théorème 2.15 p.
-136), Lascoux and Schützenbeger state that the plactic congruence is the syntactic monoid of the function $\lambda$ which associates with each word $w$ the shape (``forme immanente" in their article) of the tableau $P(w)$.
+In \cite[Théorème 2.15 p.136]{LS1}, Lascoux and Schützenberger state that the plactic congruence is the syntactic monoid of the function $\lambda$ which associates with each word $w$ the shape (``forme immanente" in their article) of the tableau $P(w)$.
 Equivalently: $u\equiv_{plax} v\Leftrightarrow (\forall x,y\in A^*, \lambda(xuy)=\lambda(xvy))$ (see Section \ref{synt} for the definitions about syntacticity).
 Their theorem is given without proof, and we provide a proof below, and a generalization.

 Denote by $\Lambda$ the set of all integer partitions.
 The {\it shape} of a tableau is the partition whose parts are the lengths of its rows.

 \begin{theorem} The left syntactic congruence $\equiv_\lambda^l$ of the function $\lambda:A^*\to\Lambda$, which associates with each word the shape $\lambda(w)$ of the tableau $P(w)$, is the plactic congruence. \end{theorem}